 Fab photo ladies and see you at the next group.

-If you are a carer in Bucks here is where you find out about Bucks Carers Support Groups near you.
+If you are a carer in Buckinghamshire here is where you find out about Bucks Carers Support Groups near you.
 Their site also has good advice on benefits and power of attorney.

 Other carers groups are available ;-).